veralomna/varnava/README.md

 1. Download the installer from the releases page on Github and run the installer.
 2. Varnava will download necessary dependencies on the first launch (it will take a while, please have patience).
-3. Go to *Models* dialog, select a directory where you want to store Stable Diffusion models and start downloading them (it will take a while to download about 17GB of models).
+3. Press the *Waiting to download* top-right button, select a directory where you want to store Stable Diffusion models and start downloading them (it will take a while to download about 2.4GB of base model and 1.5GB of upscaling model).
 4. Create a new project, add a prompt to your project and start generating!

 ## Usage